shahabsherveh/DE1-Spark-Fork/README.md

 ---

 ## Acknowledgments
 This repository builds on the work of previous teaching assistants for the Data Engineering 1 course.
-Special thanks to [Tianru Zhang](https://github.com/JSFRi) for their contributions to the materials and setup instructions.
+Special thanks to [Tianru Zhang](https://github.com/JSFRi) for his contributions to the materials and setup instructions.

 ---

 ## License
 This repository is licensed under the **Apache License 2.0**.
-See the LICENSE(LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.
 By using this repository, you agree to comply with the terms of the Apache 2.0 License.